-If you’re going to be moving into student accommodation, determine your budget and start looking for a place to stay immediately.
+If you’re moving into student accommodation, determine your budget and start looking for a place to stay immediately.
 Our Studentpad webpage is a great place to start because you can find approved accommodation near each of our centres as well as loads of advice on things like council tax and TV licensing.
-Alternatively, if you’re looking for a housemate in the area you should check out our Facebook page; Housemate Hub.
+Alternatively, if you’re looking for a housemate in the area, you should check out our Facebook page Housemate Hub.

-As a university student you’re entitled to an NUS TOTUM card, which offers discounts at over 250 shops, restaurants, bars, hotels, gyms and a whole load of other places.
-TOTUM offers three membership levsl.
+As a university student, you’re entitled to an NUS TOTUM card, which offers discounts at over 250 shops, restaurants, bars, hotels, gyms and tons of other places.
+TOTUM offers three membership levels.
 TOTUM Digital app is completely free and available to verified UK students and includes loads of top brand discounts and offers.
 TOTUM includes a complete list of student discounts and offers, a free 12-month International Student Identity Card (ISIC) bolt-on and the option to include PASS-accredited Proof of age ID too.
 TOTUM PRO is for professional learners and members of some professional organisations.
 It includes access to loads of fantastic discounts and offers from a huge range of high street and online brands.
 Prices for TOTUM and TOTUM PRO start at £14.99.

 If you’re a full-time student in London, you can save 30% off your travel with a student oyster card, so it’s well worth the investment right from the start.

 As soon as you can, contact your Personal Tutor and arrange a meeting.
 They’ll be able to provide you with advice on how to catch up on any sessions you may need to.
 As they’ve all worked professionally as solicitors or barristers for a variety of law firms they’re well-versed in what you need to know and how to make the most of the facilities ULaw has to offer.